API Documentation

 Internal method for checking type and dtype of series.

-series (object) – timeseries to check, must be pd.Series or pd.DataFrame.
+series (object) – time series to check, must be pd.Series or pd.DataFrame.
 Datatype of series or first column of DataFrame must be float.

 TypeError – if series or dtype of series does not comply